-The Court's Rules Committee considered the rule at its meeting on February 15, 2018.
-It recommended that the full Court adopt the proposed amendment to Local Rule 83.38.
+The Rules Committee considered the proposed amendments and the report of the Rules Advisory Committee at its meeting on Monday, February 13, 2023.
+The Rules Committee approved the recommendations from the Rules Advisory Committee and recommended that the full Court adopt Local Rule 83.38 as proposed.

-The full Court considered the recommendation of the Rules Committee at its meeting on March 22, 2018 and agreed to technically modify Local Rule 83.38.
-Therefore,
+The full Court considered the recommendation of the Rules Committee at its meeting on

+Thursday, February 23, 2023, and agreed to adopt Local Rule 83.38 as proposed.

-By direction of the full Court, which met in executive session on Thursday, March 22, 2018,
+By direction of the full Court,

-IT IS HEREBY ORDERED that Local Rule 83.38, Relief from Assignment, be technically amended as follows (additions shown thus, deletions shown thus.
+IT IS HEREBY ORDERED that Local Rule 83.38 be implemented as published by the Rules Committee as attached (additions shown thus, deletions shown thus).
+The Rule is effective immediately, pending the approval of the Seventh Circuit Judicial Council.